pathpy/pathpyG/README.md

 Installation
 ------------

-The development version can be installed from Github:
+The development version can be installed from Github as follows:

     pip install git+https://github.com/pathpy/pathpyg.git